Uber/Lyft Accident Lawyer in Jersey CitySchedule a Free Consultation

-Whether you use ridesharing services like Uber and Lyft for work or for a day of shopping at Newport Centre, there is no denying the convenience and relative privacy these services offer.
-By merely opening an app on your smartphone, you can book a direct trip while avoiding the crowds at the CNJ station.
+Whether you use ridesharing services like Uber and Lyft for work or a day of shopping at Newport Centre, there is no denying these services’ convenience and relative privacy.
+By opening an app on your smartphone, you can book a direct trip while avoiding the crowds at the CNJ station.

 Being injured in an Uber or Lyft vehicle accident can be a frightening and traumatic experience.
 It can also be more confusing than an accident that doesn’t involve a ridesharing driver and company.
 In a Jersey City Uber/Lyft accident, you may have many avenues to seek compensation for your injuries and losses.
-You will need an experienced Jersey City personal injury attorney, like those at Brach Eichler Trial Lawyers, to discover the facts.
-We can learn the identities of all parties involved, as well as the related insurance companies, and go to work finding appropriate compensation for you.
+You will need an experienced Jersey City personal injury attorney, like those at Brach Eichler Injury Lawyers, to discover the facts.
+We can learn the identities of all parties involved and the related insurance companies and go to work finding appropriate compensation for you.

-If you were injured in a rideshare accident through no fault of your own, call Brach Eichler Trial Lawyers at (201) 583-5765 today to schedule a free consultation.
+If you were injured in a rideshare accident through no fault, call Brach Eichler Injury Lawyers at (201) 583-5765 today to schedule a free consultation.
 We’ll discuss your case and review your options for moving forward.

-Types of Uber/Lyft Accident Cases Brach Eichler Trial Lawyers Handles
+Types of Uber/Lyft Accident Cases Brach Eichler Injury Lawyers Handles

 - Driving while intoxicated or under the influence

 - Failure to yield the right of way

 - Changing lanes carelessly